lanoxx/tilda/HACKING.md

  1. Check out the latest stable branch (e.g. tilda-1-2)
    and commit any changes or patches which you want to include, then commit these changes.
+ 2. Change into the `po/` folder and run `make update-po`.
- 2. Update the changelog with a message such as:
+ 3. Update the changelog with a message such as:
        "Update the change log for 1.2.#"
- 3. Update the version number in configure.ac and make a commit with the version number:
+ 4. Update the version number in configure.ac and make a commit with the version number:
        "1.2.#"
- 4. Create a tarball using git-archive:
+ 5. Create a tarball using git-archive:

         git archive --prefix=tilda-1.2.#/ -o ../tilda_1.2.#.orig.tar.gz HEAD

 # Building a package

-You now have a tarball which can be build into a package.
-The following steps are just to document the basic commands that are required to build the package, then verify its correct and upload the package to mentors.
-However the steps which are required to setup such a development environment are not explained here:
+With the above `git archive` command you get a tarball from which a Debian package can be build.
+A Debian package consists of a separate source and binary package.
+The following steps document the basic commands that are required to build both the source package and the binary package, to verify that both are correct and to upload the source package to *mentors.debian.org*.

+I am using **pbuilder** to build the source and binary packages.
+Please refer to the man pages **pbuilder(8)** on howto setup the base image.
+I also use **pdebuild** as a convenient script to run `debuild` inside the **pbuilder** environment (see **pdebuild(1)**).

- 5. `cd ..; tar -xf tilda_1.2.#.orig.tar.gz`
+ 1. `cd ..; tar -xf tilda_1.2.#.orig.tar.gz`
- 6. `cd tilda-1.2.#`
+ 2. `cd tilda-1.2.#`
- 7. Checkout the `tilda-debian` repository from Github and copy the `debian/` folder to `tilda-1.2.#/`.
+ 3. Checkout the `tilda-debian` repository from Github and copy the `debian/` folder to `tilda-1.2.#/`.
- 8. Update the Debian specific change log at `debian/changelog`, such that it contains the latest version that you are building.
+ 4. Update the Debian specific change log at `debian/changelog`, such that it contains the latest version that you are building.
- 9. Run `debuild`
+ 5. To build the source package you need to run **debuild**.
+You can use one of the following two methods to do this:
+    * Run **debuild** inside a change root by using `pdebuild`:

+          sudo pdebuild --use-pdebuild-internal \
+            -- --basetgz ~/pbuilder/unstable-base.tgz
+    * Run `debuild` directly from the current folder (e.g. from `tilda-1.#.#/`)

-10. If `debuild` finishes without a problem next run `pbuilder`, this will verify that the packge is buildable (without warnings or errors) in a clean environment:
+ 6. If `debuild` finishes without a problem next run `pbuilder`, this will verify that the packge is buildable (without warnings or errors) in a clean environment:

         sudo pbuilder --build --basetgz ~/pbuilder/unstable-base.tgz tilda_1.2.#-1.dsc

+ 7. Run `debsign` to sign the package with your PGP key:

+        debsign tilda_1.#.#-1_amd64.changes

-11. If `pbuilder` does not complain and you don not see any warnings in `lintian`, then upload the package to mentors:
+ 8. If `pbuilder` does not complain and you don not see any warnings in `lintian`, then upload the package to mentors:

-        dput mentors tilda_1.2.#-1_amd64.changes
+        dput mentors tilda_1.#.#-1_amd64.changes